bustedbunny/DOTS-Manual/README.md

 ### Native container

-Jobs may only be scheduled only if they are fully `unmanaged`, meaning you can't have any managed objects inside.
+Jobs may only be scheduled only if they are fully `unmanaged`, meaning you can't have any managed objects like List or [] arrays inside.
 In order to obtain data back from job you are supposed to use native
 containers: `NativeArray`, `NativeList`, `NativeQueue` etc.

 Only native containers implement safety for Unity Job system and any custom types that implement